IslamAlsayed/izdihar/README.md

 ## Credits

-This project was developed by IslamAlsayed and OlaHamdy.
+This project was developed by IslamAlsayed.

 ## Contact me